Current-induced near-field radiative energy, linear-momentum, and angular-momentum transfer: Abstract

 \section{Abstract}

-In this work, we study the near-field radiative energy, linear-momentum, and angular-momentum transfer from a current-biased graphene to nanoparticles.
+In this paper, we study the near-field radiative energy, linear-momentum, and angular-momentum transfer from a current-biased graphene to nanoparticles.
 The electric current through the graphene sheet induces nonequilibrium fluctuations, causing energy and momentum transfer even in the absence of a temperature difference.
-The inherent spin-momentum locking of graphene surface plasmon polaritons leads to an in-plane torque perpendicular to the electric current.
-In the presence of a temperature difference, energy transfer is greatly enhanced while the lateral force and torque remains within the same order.
+The inherent spin-momentum locking of graphene surface plasmons leads to an in-plane torque perpendicular to the direction of the electric current.
+In the presence of a temperature difference, the energy transfer is greatly enhanced while the lateral force and torque remain within the same order.
 Our work explores the potential of utilizing current-biased graphene to manipulate nanoparticles.